BushelScript/BushelScript/README.md

 ## How do I…?

-Check out the [help site](https://bushelscript.github.io/help/) for guides, reference material, and a community Discord server where you ask questions.
+Check out the [help site](https://bushelscript.github.io/help/) for guides, reference material, and a community Discord server where you can ask questions.

 ## Disclaimer